-From giving birth to provide him/her best education, parents do every possible thing to make their child life better place to live.
-Parents almost spend 30% of their salary to fulfill the dream of providing their child the best education.
+From giving birth to provide him/her best education, parents do every possible thing to make their child live a better place to live.
+Parents almost spend 30% of their salary to fulfill the dream of providing their children with the best education.

 It depends on you that how much you can afford when it comes to school education.
-But remember, you have to account all the expenses apart from school fees like stationary, uniform, extracurricular activities etc. Similarly, for higher education, you also have to make particular calculations.
+But remember, you have to account for all the expenses apart from school fees like stationery, uniform, extracurricular activities, etc. Similarly, for higher education, you also have to make particular calculations.
 You need to find out what is the cost of doing an MBA or engineering or becoming a doctor today only.

 Estimate the Future Cost

 - It is said that you should always be prepared for the future because you don’t know what is coming towards you.
 Once you will be aware of the cost of something today, it is easier to calculate the future cost.